cyberchallengeit-ve/ctf-ad-rules/README.md

 The contest will take place on Jun 27 from 9:00am to 7:30pm (Italian local time) with the actual CTF competition expected to last for 8 hours.
 A detailed schedule is provided below:

 * 9:00am - 10:00am: access to the VMs is granted, but the network is closed.
 Teams should use this time to analyse services before everyone can attack each other
-* 10:00am - 5:00pm: the netowork is open!
+* 10:00am - 5:00pm: the network is open!
 Flags are dispatched to each service by the gameserver and teams can earn points by submitting proofs of successful exploitation (flags)
 * 5:15pm - 6:30pm: 10-minute talks by each team
 * 6:30pm - 7:30pm: jury evaluation